Witch Hunt (song): Content, lyrics, and production

 The song opens with the sounds of a mob, which Lifeson explained was recorded outside Le Studio on a cold December day, with the band and others shouting, warmed by a bottle of Scotch whisky; they recorded a dozen tracks of this.
 The lyrics describe how a vigilante mob gathers under torch light, distorting the features of the "twisted and grotesque" faces: "The righteous rise / With burning eyes / Of hatred and ill-will / Madmen fed on fear and lies / To beat and burn and kill".
 The lyrics do not explain what the mob intends to do, but in the second set of stanzas indicate that the mob feeds on xenophobia and religious zealotry: "They say there are strangers who threaten us / Our immigrants and infidels / They say there is strangeness too dangerous / In our theaters and bookstore shelves".

 Neil Peart explained later that the song was done as "a studio production number", as opposed to most other songs, which were done as a three-piece band.
 It features a broad array of percussive instruments: "gong bass drums, wind chimes, glockenspiel, tubular bells, conga, cowbell, vibraslap, various electronic effects", according to Peart.
 Cover designer Hugh Syme contributed synthesizer and in one verse the drums are double-tracked.
 Music critic Martin Popoff described it as "the most reworked and fretted-over song of the album".

+The song was recorded on the same day as the death of John Lennon.
+Geddy Lee commented, "We were right in the middle of recording it when that all went down."